mhdmjli/Data-driven_Platelet_Inventory_Management/README.md

 # Platelet Inventory Management
-We propose data-driven approaches to determine the daily platelet ordering quantities for a hospital that procures blood products from a central supplier, and hence the remaining age of the delivered units is subject to uncertainty.
+The fixed initial age model is a data-driven approach that can be used to determine the daily platelet ordering quantities for a hospital that procures blood products from a central supplier, and hence the remaining age of the delivered units is subject to uncertainty.
+The model can be viewed as linear demand prediction model with the objective of the decision making problem integrated through the fitness function.